sqlxpert/lights-off-aws/README.md

 - Least-privilege roles for the AWS Lambda functions that find resources and do scheduled operations.
-The "Do" function is authorized to perform a small set of operations, and at that, only when a resource has the correct tag key (The AWS Backup service creates backups, using a role that you can specify.)
+The "Do" function is authorized to perform a small set of operations, and at that, only when a resource has the correct tag key.
+(AWS Backup creates backups, using a role that you can configure.)

 - A least-privilege queue policy.
 The operation queue can only consume messages from the "Find" function and produce messages for the "Do" function (or a dead-letter queue, if an operation fails).
 Encryption in transit is required.

-- Readable IAM policies, formatted as CloudFormation YAML rather than as JSON and broken down into discrete statements by service, resource or principal.
+- Readable IAM policies, formatted as CloudFormation YAML rather than JSON, and broken down into discrete statements by service, resource or principal.

-- Optional encryption at rest with custom AWS Key Management System (KMS) keys, for queue message bodies (which contain resource identifiers) and for log entries (which may contain resource metadata).
+- Optional encryption at rest with the AWS Key Management System (KMS), for queue message bodies (which contain resource identifiers) and for logs (may contain resource metadata).

-- No data storage other than in queues and logs.
-Retention periods for the dead letter queue and the logs are configurable.
-The fixed retention period for the operation queue is short.
+- No data storage other than in queues and logs, with short or configurable retention periods.

 - Tolerance for clock drift in a distributed system.
 The "Find" function starts 1 minute into the 10-minute cycle and operation queue entries expire